learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 You should few resources listed as a table.

-## What's better than a uber jar?
+## What's better than an uber-jar?
 Containers

 Applications deployed to Kubernetes have to be packaged as containers.

 After all, Kubernetes is a container orchestrator, so it isn't capable of running your jar natively.

-Containers are similar to uber jars: they contain all the dependencies necessary to run your application.
+Containers are similar to fat jars: they contain all the dependencies necessary to run your application.

 Even the JVM is part of the container.

+So they're technically an even fatter fat jar.

 You're going to use Docker to package your containers.